WillForEternity/PerClassLoRA--RA8D1/docs/struggles.md

 ---

+### 5. System Reliability: Fixing the Post-Training Workflow

+After achieving initial success, a series of architectural changes to improve model capacity and startup robustness introduced two severe, high-priority bugs that broke the core workflow.

+-   **Problem 1: Stale Model Inference.** After training a new model, the inference page would either crash or produce garbage predictions (e.g., 0.0 confidence).
+Logs from the C server revealed it was continuously sending a "no model loaded" response, even though a `c_model.bin` file existed.
+    -   **Investigation:** The root cause was identified as a lifecycle mismatch.
+The C inference server (`ra8d1_sim`) was designed to load the model file only once at startup.
+It was never notified when the training process overwrote the `c_model.bin` file.
+The server process would continue running with its initial state (either no model or an old model), completely unaware of the newly trained weights.
+    -   **Solution:** The architecture was corrected by making the Python GUI responsible for the C server's lifecycle.
+The `TrainingPage` was modified to automatically **kill and restart the C inference server process** after every successful training run.
+This guarantees that the server always loads the latest model file, ensuring a seamless transition from training to inference.

+-   **Problem 2: Model Not Learning.** After fixing the stale model issue, a more insidious bug emerged: the training process would run, but the model's loss and accuracy would remain completely stagnant, indicating that the weights were not being updated.
+    -   **Investigation:** Diagnostic logs confirmed that the gradients were being calculated correctly during the backward pass.
+However, a closer look at the `update_weights` function (the Adam optimizer implementation) revealed a critical memory error.
+The `sizeof()` operator was being used incorrectly, passing the size of the entire `Model` struct instead of the size of the specific weight/bias arrays.
+This caused the optimizer to read and write out of bounds, corrupting its internal state (the `m` and `v` moments) on every step and preventing any meaningful weight updates.
+    -   **Solution:** The `sizeof()` calls in the `update_weights` function were corrected to reference the specific arrays (e.g., `sizeof(model->tcn_block.weights)`).
+This restored the integrity of the Adam optimizer, and the model immediately began to learn effectively.
+This bug served as a critical lesson in how low-level C memory errors can manifest as high-level, non-obvious machine learning failures.

+---

 ## Final Outcome

 All major blockers were resolved.
 The C-based TCN backend is numerically stable, adheres to embedded memory constraints, and communicates flawlessly with the Python frontend.
 The project successfully demonstrates a production-ready workflow for developing and deploying advanced temporal models on resource-constrained hardware.